luscala/ngFor2Days/README.md

 1. Navigate to [angular.io](https://angular.io/), just to present the argument.
 2. Move to the ["What is Angular?"](https://angular.io/guide/what-is-angular) and start discussing about the framework.

+## Setup
-3. Right now, it's time to setup the development environment!
+It's time to setup the development environment!
   1. Install Node.js and a code editor.
   2. Install Angular CLI globally.
   ```bash